Updated June 27, 2023

 Difference Between Random Error vs Systematic Error

-An error is defined as the difference between actual or true value and the measured value.
+An error is the difference between actual or true and measured values.
 The measurement of an amount or value is based on some standard.
-Measurement of any quantity is done by comparing it with a derived standard which they are not completely accurate.
-In order to understand errors in measurement, one should understand the two terms that define the error and they are true value and the measured value.
-A true value is impossible to find out it may be defined on the average value of the infinite number.
-The measured value is defined as an estimated value of true value by taking several measured values.
-An error should not be confused with a mistake, the mistake can be avoided but error cannot be avoided but they can be minimized.
-So Error is not a mistake its part of measuring processing.
-Measurement is the difference between the measured value of a quantity and its true value. we will discuss the Random Error vs Systematic Error.
+Any quantity measured by comparing it with a derived standard is not completely accurate.
+To understand measurement errors, one should understand the two terms that define the error: the true value and the measured value.
+A true value is impossible to find out.
+The average value of the infinite number may define it.
+The measured value is defined as an estimated true value by taking several measured values.
+An error should not be confused with a mistake; the mistake can be avoided, but errors cannot be avoided but minimized.
+So Error is not a mistake.
+It’s part of measuring processing.
+Measurement is the difference between the measured value of a quantity and its true value.
+We will discuss Random Error vs Systematic Error.

 - Random error